 You know, I am so glad you asked because the answer is both stupidly simple and also possibly life changing.
 Because most thing involving bacon can be life changing.

-Lardons is a fancy word for sliced and fried little chunks of bacon.
+Lardons is a fancy word for sliced and fried bacon bits (but bigger and better).
 Sometimes they are called lardoons or even larding.
 And here is why lardons are such a perfect realization of the already pretty perfect food, bacon.
 When made well, they are just the right balance between crisp and chewy, with enough heft so that you really feel like you are biting into something, but the crackle of salty crisp bacon.

 Lardons come from French cuisine.
 Originally and traditionally lardons were made from salt-cured pork, not smoked bacon.
 You can feel free to use whatever you like.
 Other cuisines—lots of other cuisines—includes small bit of cooked pork in their dishes, but the word lardons is French.

 More often than not you will find lardons to be simply cross-sliced thick cut bacon, each little strip about ¼ x 1 inch.
 Slim but toothsome.
 I have also eaten and made lardons with more substantial dimensions, and those can be a treat in another way.